microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/dockerfile-docker-compose.md

 The parameters in `< >` have to be updated, here is a definition for each one of them:

 - `command`: The test class to run.
 In the [example](locustfile_py.md) this is `TestSmallScaleCreateAndCloseCase`
-- `LOCUST_USERS`: The number of users to be considered in the tests
+- `LOCUST_USERS`: Number of users to be considered in the tests
 - `LOCUST_EXPECT_WORKERS`: Number of workers to be considered in the tests
 - `LOCUST_SPAWN_RATE`: Number of simultaneous users to be considered in the tests
 - `LOCUST_RUN_TIME`: Time, in seconds, for the tests to run